 Proven Academic Performance across Several Criteria

 How do Western New York Catholic schools measure effectiveness in teaching?
-In part, through state-administered tests that evaluate students’ competence in such core courses as mathematics and language arts.
+In part, through state-administered tests that evaluate students' competence in such core courses as mathematics and language arts.
 The comparative scores of third- through eighth-grade students illustrate clearly the margin of difference between public and parochial schools.
-Students in the Catholic schools in the Diocese of Buffalo scored an average of 16% higher on language arts and 9% higher on math than their peers attending public schools across New York State.
-In the City of Buffalo, Catholic school students in the Diocese of Buffalo scored an average of 33% higher on language arts and 22% higher on math than their peers in Buffalo public schools.
+In Catholic schools in the Diocese of Buffalo, 47.9% of students who took the 2013 New York State 3-8 assessments were proficient in language arts, as compared to 11.5% in Buffalo Public Schools and 31.0% statewide.
+In math, 32.4% of Catholic School students scored at the proficiency level or above, as compared to 9.6% in Buffalo Public Schools and 31.0% statewide.

 But test scores are only one indication of academic excellence.
 Catholic schools foster curiosity, creativity, and a general love of education that remains with students all their lives.
 Our schools bring fun and excitement to learning through Quiz Bowl competitions, science and history fairs, essay competitions, and other academically-based programs:

 - St. Christopher School, Tonawanda, won both first and second place in the regional Science Bowl competition.
 The first place win enabled that team to travel to Denver, Colorado, to participate in a challenge against schools from around the country.